 Jake Mincemoyer is a partner in the New York office of White & Case LLP, and a member of the Firm's Banking Practice.
-Jake's focus is banking, and he advises clients on a range of leveraged finance transactions, with a particular focus on cross-border financings.
+Jake's focus is banking, and he advises clients on a range of leveraged finance transactions, particularly cross-border financings.

 Previously, Jake spent four years in the London office after nearly a decade in the Firm's New York office.
 This cross-border experience lends itself to providing clients with valuable insight into the differences between the US and European markets and knowledge to maximize cross-border financing structures.
 Recently, he arranged a number of transactions involving European groups and debt facilities syndicated in the New York market.

 Jake often works across multiple jurisdictions, liaising closely with finance lawyers throughout White & Case's international offices, to successfully conclude various complex financings.

-Many of the complicated matters he has handled have been cross-border deals involving a number of classes of lenders, and clients can be confident that he understands the full range of options available—from pari secured high yield bonds to super senior revolving credit facilities to first and second lien cov-lite “TLBs” — and that he will develop a made-to-measure solution that is right for them.
+Many of the transactions Jake has handled have been multimillion dollar deals involving a number of lenders, and clients can be confident that he understands the full range of options available from pari secured high-yield bonds to super-senior revolving credit facilities, and that he will generate a made-to-measure solution that is right for them.